tchond/kspwlo/README.md

 The code in this repository was used in the following publications (please cite):

+- Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper, Ulf Leser, and David B. Blumenthal, Finding k-shortest paths with limited overlap.
+The VLDB Journal (2020)

-- Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper and Ulf Leser, Exact and Approximate Algorithms for Finding k-Shortest Paths with Limited Overlap , In Proc. of the 20th Int.
+- Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper, and Ulf Leser, Exact and Approximate Algorithms for Finding k-Shortest Paths with Limited Overlap , In Proc. of the 20th Int.
 Conf. on Extending Database Technology (EDBT) (2017)

-- Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper and Ulf Leser, Alternative Routing: k-Shortest Paths with Limited Overlap , In Proc. of the 23rd ACM SIGSPATIAL Int.
+- Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper, and Ulf Leser, Alternative Routing: k-Shortest Paths with Limited Overlap , In Proc. of the 23rd ACM SIGSPATIAL Int.
 Conf. on Advances in Geographic Information Systems (GIS) (2015)